-Have you ever wondered why we give Easter baskets?
-The holiday just wouldn’t be the same without them!
+Have you ever wondered why we give Easter gift baskets?
+The holiday wouldn’t be the same without them!
 Parents have been giving their children baskets in the spring for centuries.
 How did they become linked to Easter?

 In the Christian tradition, Easter is a celebration of Christ’s resurrection.
 It takes place in the spring, which is a time to celebrate renewal.
 Before they were associated with the Christian holiday, Easter baskets had their roots in paganism.
-Since Easter is celebrated around the same time as the Spring Equinox, Christians reinvented many of the old traditions.
+Since Easter is celebrated around the same time as the Spring Equinox, Christians reinvented many old traditions.

 Germanic Fertility Goddess

 Using baskets in the spring was associated with Eostre, the Germanic fertility goddess, who also blessed the harvest.
 As an offering, people would carry baskets of young seedlings as an offering to her.
 If the seedlings pleased her, she would ensure that the harvest was successful.